 Tensile Strength- The rated strength of a structural element or rope when it is loaded in tension.
 (Also Breaking Strength)

 Torsional Load- A load that creates a twisting stress on a structural member.
+(Like a pipe wrench twisting a pipe)

 Truss- A braced arrangement of steel or wood frame work made with triangular connecting members.